H-BlaZe/iuat-x/README.md

 - **Attendance Processing**: The extension checks your attendance data and highlights rows where attendance is below 75%.
 It also calculates how many classes you need to attend or can skip to maintain or improve your attendance percentage.

 - **Cumulative Attendance Update**: The cumulative attendance percentage displayed on the page is updated with a trend indicator (📉 or 📈) based on the current attendance rate.

-- **Banned Users**: If the extension detects a banned user (e.g., "MEHVISH KHATOON" or "KULSOOM ZAIDI"), it removes the table and displays a banned message.

 ## Troubleshooting